mcdemarco/the-new-kitchen-cookbook/meat/ipEthBeefStew.md

 It would be handy to cook some vegetables in the stew, if they can hold up under the pressure.

 Traditionally this would be made with butter instead of oil.

+Substitute stew meat for the ground beef.
+Increase cooking time to 30 minutes.